HaukeBartsch/LoCo/README.md

 - sequential event detection based on a location and time window in the log stream
 - display of detected events as text
 - example script to generate (random) log files
+- display of detected events as series of png images, ffmpeg to render them to a movie

 ![example display of 1,000 detected events](https://github.com/HaukeBartsch/LoCo/blob/main/images/14seconds.gif)